cyberhck/presentor/README.md

 # Presentor (Wilreless Presentation Remote)

 This is an Android + Desktop application which enables wireless presentation right from your phone.
-Installation procedure is a bit complicated, but this application is only for web based presentations like reveal.js and impress.js (this supports only reveal.js for now), assuming a reveal.js user and lover, I'm assuming you know few basics and can troubleshoot few problems.
+Installation procedure is a bit complicated, but this application is only for web based presentations like reveal.js and impress.js (this supports only reveal.js and impress.js for now), assuming a reveal.js or impress.js user and lover, I'm assuming you know few basics and can troubleshoot few problems.

 ## Getting started